barryclark/jekyll-now/_posts/2017-07-20-the-mature-developer.md

 [On being a Senior](http://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/)
 _John Allspaw_

 This is a much more sustainable aspiration for web devs, especially those looking to be effective leads.
-Of course Maturity isn't a title given to who’s been anywhere the longest, but an attitude that any self-motivated software team will benefit from encouraging in all members.
+Of course Maturity isn't a just formality given to who’s been anywhere the longest, but an attitude that any self-motivated software team will benefit from encouraging in all members.
 We can encourage this space within teams; that implicit trust to seek feedback from colleagues, learn in safety, and admit to not knowing things - because our goals are bigger than us.

 > “As our island of knowledge grows, so does our shore of ignorance.”